User's Guide to the Kast Double Spectrograph

 The cameras on both sides are all-refractive.
 The camera lenses are temperature controlled; focus is a function of lens temperature.
 The focal planes on both sides appear to be quite flat.
 You may observe some small-scale variations in the focus due to irregularities of the chip.

-Red: The design range of the camera is 4000-11000 A. Peak system efficiency is in the vicinity of 30-40%, depending on configuration.
+Red: The design range of the camera is 4000-11000 A. Peak system efficiency is in the vicinity of 30-40% (with the old Reticon detector, figures have not been calculated for the Hamamatsu chip), depending on configuration.
 Response is decreasing rapidly by 10,500 A, but successful observations have been made out to 10,830 A. You will need to suppress second order if you go beyond twice the effective cut-on point of the dichroic you use.
-Remember that the old filter wheels are in common for both beams, so use the 5.5" round filters in the red camera filter wheel.
-Noticeable fringing on the red side starts at about 7000 A. For most objects, red exposures will probably go faster.
+Remember that the user, lower, and upper filter wheels are in common for both beams, so use the 5.5" round filters in the red camera filter wheel.
+The Hamamatsu detector shows little fringing until the very reddest wavelengths.
+For most objects, red exposures will probably go faster.
 Do multiple reds if necessary to avoid red saturation during one blue exposure.

 Shane 3 meter Kast Throughput